19 to 28 April 2019 (10 days)

 Day 4: Stromness

-Today we sail first to Stromness.
+After a nice breakfast we set sail to Stromness, which is located at a natural harbour.
 A nice journey along the impressive coast Mainlands.
-Towards evening we leave the Orkneys with a favorable tide and set course for Stornoway on the Isle of Lewis and Harris.
+Towards evening we leave the Orkney Islands with a favorable tide and set course for Stornoway on the Isle of Lewis and Harris.

 Day 5: Harris & Lewis